 We randomized a group of over 15,000 Steady users into either a control, a forced choice, or a missing information condition.
 Each condition received a one-time in-app pop-up encouraging them to link their bank account to the app.

 Both of the experimental conditions outperformed the control, and missing information increased the bank account link rate from 7.1% to 15.9% (+125%).
-The experiment on average across all conditions anecdotally outperformed a $10 incentive Steady had previously offered.
+The experiment on average across all conditions anecdotally outperformed a $10 incentive that Steady had previously offered.

 By increasing the bank account linking rate, this enabled more Steady users to use features that help them better manage and improve their financial situation.